“Why do I need to learn this when I can just google it?”

 This is what makes Maths Online so valuable to students’ education – the platform which we have opened to the learners at the Bhambayi Maths Club with the help of sponsorship from Investec.
 When they need help, instead of turning to google, they can turn to a well-structured learning path which focuses on the syllabus and level of understanding which is relevant to their schooling system (South African curriculum) and Grade.
 This is far more helpful and structured compared to clicking random links on google which can lead to becoming lost and entangled in the world wide web.

 Google can be very helpful for finding information and answers, but that in itself becomes an acquired skill of finding out where to find good information sources and how to filter information effectively.
 It is always best practice to use well-known and trusted websites, and where possible, local websites which speak directly to you and your context.

-Cris is Course and Product Director at Advantage Learn.
+Cris is our Executive Product Director at Advantage Learn.
 A chemical engineer by qualification, he is passionate about Maths and Science education and is a proud South African and Durbanite.

 The entire world has come to a standstill in the wake of COVID-19 but in the midst of this, we forget how the little things are being taken away ...
 Read more

 Advantage Learn’s Cambridge IGCSE mathematics path on Maths Online gives you the benefits of an international curriculum.
 Learners who are looking fo...
 Read more